tscs37/statra/README.md

 * Security by design, Simplicity by design
 * Easily understandable
 * Compiles into readable Solidity Code
+* Provide Macros as a Standard Library
+* Representation as a Deterministic Finite Automaton

 ## Why?

 * Imperative Programming is "unsafe" in the smart contract space
-* Functional Programming is "hard".
+* Functional Programming is "hard"
 * State Machines are sufficient in representing common problems in smart contracts
 * Formal Validation is easier
+* Securing State Machines against problems like Reentrancy is easy